HoundMediumMontenegro

 Frequently Asked Questions

-Is the Montenegrin Mountain Hound a good apartment dog?
+Is the Montenegrin Mountain Hound a large dog?

 Does the Montenegrin Mountain Hound bark a lot?

-Is the Montenegrin Mountain Hound good for first-time owners?
+Is the Montenegrin Mountain Hound good with other dogs?

 How much exercise does the Montenegrin Mountain Hound need?